AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/manage-group-statuses/create-or-edit-a-group-status.md

 >[!NOTE]
 >
 >Custom group statuses can't be displayed on a project when viewing the project in an agile view.
 Only default and custom locked statuses are visible when viewing a project in an agile view.
-For information about customizing an agile view for a project, see the section [Create or customize an Agile view](../../../reports-and-dashboards/reports/reporting-elements/views-overview.md#customizing-an-agile-view) in the article [Views overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/views-overview.md).
+For information about customizing an agile view for a project, see the section [Create or customize an Agile view](/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-edit-views.md#create-or-customize-an-agile-view) in the article [Create or edit views in Adobe Workfront](/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-edit-views.md).

 For general information about statuses, see [Statuses overview](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/statuses-overview.md).

 ## Access requirements

++++ Expand to view access requirements for the functionality in this article.

 You must have the following to perform the steps in this article: